-Screen Action Select a Product to Install This screen enables you to install any one of the following products: Oracle Database 11g Oracle Client Oracle Clusterware Click Next.
+Screen Action Welcome The Oracle Universal Installer guides you through the installation and configuration of various Oracle products.
+You can scan the installed products list and de-install the products if required.
+Click Next to proceed with the installaton.
 Select Installation Method Select one of the following, then click Next : Basic Installation: This installation method is selected by default.
 It lets you quickly install Oracle Database using minimal input.
 It installs the software and optionally creates a general-purpose database using the information that you specify on this screen.
 Advanced Installation: Lets you perform more complex installations, such as creating individual passwords for different accounts, creating specific types of starter databases (for example, for transaction processing or data warehouse systems), using different language groups, specifying e-mail notifications, and so on.
 Specify Inventory Directory and Credentials This screen is displayed only during the first installation of Oracle products on a system.
 Specify the full path of the Oracle Inventory directory.
 Click Next.
 The next screen contains the operating system group selected by default.
 Select Installation Type Select Enterprise Edition, Standard Edition, or Custom.
 71 You can also specify language translations to be installed by clicking on Product Languages.
 Click Next.
 Note: This screen is available only with Advanced Installation.
 Install Location The Oracle base path appears by default.
 You can change the path based on your requirement.
 In the Software Location section, accept the default values or enter the Oracle home name and directory path in which you want to install Oracle components.
 The directory path should not contain spaces.
 Click Next.
 Note: This screen is available only with Advanced Installation.